HeinrichApfelmus/hyper-haskell/README.md

 # Contributors

+Many thanks to everyone who contributed, provided feedback or simply found a nice application for HyperHaskell!
+In particular, many thanks to:

+Moritz Angermann, Simon Jakobi and Karshan Sharma.

 The project was started by *Heinrich Apfelmus*.

-Many thanks to Moritz Angermann, Simon Jakobi.